 Recently I found a wonderful artist, Koosje Keone, who shares her beautiful journals and drawing techniques.
 Please check her out.
 She’s inspired me to get back into my blind contour drawings lately.

 Blind contour drawing involves looking only at your subject, not your paper, and keeping one continuous line on the page.
 The results are distorted and yet precise, emotional, and very beautiful.
 I love how it brings me very forcefully into the present moment as I slowly move my pen across the edge of my subject.

 DISCLAIMER: This is not “art therapy,” but rather a technique that might help you to ground and focus when you are feeling uninspired or anxious.
-I believe that all art has the power to be healing, but art you do alone for healing and growth is different from art therapy.
-Art therapy only happens between a trained art therapist with specific skills and a client who has agreed to psychotherapeutic treatment with that person.
 If you are looking for an art therapist in your area, you can find one near you through the American Art Therapy Association’s therapist locator, found here.